ccastromar/nagit/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Currently you can test the spanish version at https://tutoriales.online/nagit
+Currently you can test the spanish version at https://tutoriales.online/nagit And the english version at https://tutoriales.online/en/nagit

 ### Prerequisites